-- (1) The Company recorded pre-tax charges of \$1 million and \$12 million for the quarters ended May 4, 2019 and May 5, 2018, respectively, related to a pension litigation matter and the related plan reformation.
-The charge in the current period reflects professional fees in connection with the plan reformation.
-The prior year charge reflected adjustments to the value of the judgment and interest that continued to accrue, as required by the provisions of the required plan reformation. - (2) Corporate expense consists of unallocated selling, general and administrative expenses as well as depreciation and amortization related to the Company's corporate headquarters, centrally managed departments, unallocated insurance and benefit programs, certain foreign exchange transaction gains and losses, and other items.
+- (1) The Company recorded pre-tax charges of \$1 million and \$3 million for the thirteen weeks ended August 3, 2019 and August 4, 2018, respectively, related to a pension litigation matter and related plan reformation.
+For the twenty-six weeks ended August 3, 2019 and August 4, 2018, the Company recorded pre-tax charges of \$2 million and \$15 million, respectively.
+The charges in the current periods reflect professional fees in connection with the plan reformation.
+The prior year charges reflected adjustments to the value of the judgment and interest that continued to accrue, as required by the provisions of the required plan reformation. - For the thirteen weeks ended August 3, 2019, the Company incurred \$13 million of lease termination costs related to the closure of certain of its SIX:02 locations. - (2) Corporate expense consists of unallocated selling, general and administrative expenses as well as depreciation and amortization related to the Company's corporate headquarters, centrally managed departments, unallocated insurance and benefit programs, certain foreign exchange transaction gains and losses, and other items.